catlee/aosa-volume2/raw/mailman/mailman.rst

 because their action is *deferred*, so they simply record the match outcome and processing continues to the next link.
 The "any" rule then matches if any previous rule matches.
 This way, Mailman can report on all the reasons why a message is not allowed to be posted, instead of just the first reason.
+There are several more such rules not illustrated here for simplicity.

 The "truth" rule is a bit different.
 It's always associated with the last link in the chain, and it always matches.
 With the combination of the